 Node of Attachment

 Node of attachment (NA) is the physical device at the edge of the access network to communicate to the terminal.
 Different NAs may have different capabilities.
-An NA uses its MAC address or BSSID for 802.11 access network as the identifier.
+An NA uses its MAC address or BSSID in the 802.11 access network as the identifier.

-ID of Node of Attachment: {EUI48} or {EUI64}
+ID of Node of Attachment could be expressed as {EUI48} or {EUI64}

 Access Network

-Access network denotes the infrastructure consisting of one or more Nodes of Attachment and the related backhaul for providing the communication links between the nodes of attachment and one or more interfaces to connected core network services.
+Access network denotes the infrastructure consisting of one or more Nodes of Attachment and the related backhaul for providing the communication links between the nodes of attachment and one or more interfaces to connected service provider’s network services.
 In 802.11 networks, the access network uses ESS ID to identify the access service provided the network.

-ID of Access Network: ANI {EUI-48} + AN Name {String}
+ID of Access Network based on ESS ID could be expressed by ANI {EUI-48} + AN Name {String}.

-The IP address of the AN controller might also be used to identify the access network from the network management point of view.
+In addition, if the IP address of the AN controller is unique within the network, the IP address of Access Network controller might also be used to identify the access network from the network management point of view.

 Use Cases

-AN sharing and Core Discovery
+AN sharing and Service Provider Discovery

 IEEE 802.11 based AN provides an wireless access over unlicensed spectrum.
 An Access Network could be used in home network, enterprise network or carrier-grade wireless local access network to offload traffic from Cellular networks.

 In high dense deployment scenario, like shopping centers, airports, it is possible to have more than one ANs deployed by different service providers.
-To reduce CapEx and OpEx costs, some service providers might consider sharing the radio access networks, which means the single AN needs to connect to multiple Cores.
-Therefore the AN is required to discover and establish connection with each Core network before it can forward the user data packets between the user terminal and the corresponding Core.
+To reduce CapEx and OpEx, some service providers might consider sharing the radio access networks, which means the single AN needs to connect to multiple service provider’s networks through the access router.
+Therefore the AN is required to discover and establish connection through the access router with each service providers’ network before it can forward the user data packets between the user terminal and the corresponding service provider’s network .

 Virtual AN and Configuration

-AN configuration is to provisioning the AN to provide wireless access services.
+AN configuration is to provisioning the AN to provide wireless access services with.

 Network Identity